See the Immunization Requirements page for answers to these questions.

 RUMOR has it . . .
 And it's NOT true

 Brockport does NOT have the highest rates of STDs of any college, anywhere!

 Let's just deal with the facts: Center for Disease Control STD Facts.

-Any student planning to participate in Intercollegiate Athletics is required to have a pre-entrance physical within 6 months of entering The College at Brockport.
+Any student planning to participate in NCAA Athletics is required to have a pre-entrance physical within 6 months of entering The College at Brockport.